MetPX/sarracenia/doc/Prog.rst

 list of available variables can be displayed in a log file::

-Make the above file an on_file (or other trigger) script in a configuration, start up a receiver (and if it is a busy one, then stop it immediately, as it creates very large log messages for every message received.)
+Make the above file an on_file (or other trigger) script in a configuration, start up a receiver (and if it is a busy one, then stop it immediately, as it creates very large report messages for every message received.)
 Essentially the entire program state is available to plugins.

 A sample output is shown (reformatted for legibility) is given below.
 For every field *xx* listed,